 Alison is an experienced wedding, events and venue performer.
 Find out more about how you can book Alison here.

 Alison started singing as a child and never stopped!
 Her first performance was singing 'Silent Night' at the Reidy Park School assembly when she was 5 years old.

 Her earliest exposure to music came in many varied forms.
-At home mum played Boney M, ABBA and Olivia Newton John, her dad country music such as Don Williams and Johnny Cash.
+At home mum played Boney M, ABBA and Olivia Newton John, her dad enjoyed country + western music such as Don Williams and Johnny Cash.
 Her Nana was fond of Scottish pipe bands and Dolly Parton.
 Her grandmother loved classical music and Alison enjoyed looking through her extensive vinyl album collection.
-Alison attributes this eclectic blend to the reason she loves just about all kinds of music to this day (except for RnB)
+Alison attributes this eclectic blend to the reason she loves just about all kinds of music to this day.

 After starting high school Alison auditioned to be a member of the Mayfair Singers - her sister Emma had been a founding member just a few weeks earlier.
 Alison recalls being a bit annoyed that she missed out on the Primary Schools Musical Festival experience, as this started after she had left Primary School.
 Peter Habib was pleased to have her along, and Alison enjoyed the experience of harmony singing, learning to sight read and the numerous performance opportunities that Mayfair gave her.
 She spent 20 years as a member, many of those as a leader and Committee Member.
 She also gained experience in small group singing, duos and trios, and very very large choirs during this time.
 Her love of harmony singing endured and she enjoys singing with her sister Emma to this day in their Em and Al duo.